sdsc-innovation/cookiecutter-python/README.md

 # Cookiecutter template for Python

-This repository contains a simple Cookiecutter template for Python projects.
+This repository contains a Cookiecutter template for Python projects.
+While it is designed to fit a data science context, it is designed to cover most common uses of Python.

 ## Getting started